project-imprimis/libprimis/doc/engine.md

 Fireballs are perhaps the particle least obviously a 2d billboard, as a result its constant animation and scale change.

-### 3.5.9 Lightning Particles
----

-Lightning particles are somewhat similar to tape particles, being essentially a straight line, but have the added effect of being animated.
-As should be apparent from the name, lightning particles dance from between its endpoints like an electrical arc might.

-### 3.5.10 Flare Particles
----

-Flare particles simulate two different optical phenomena: sunstars and lens flare.
-Sunstars are an apeture effect present in essentially all optical systems (including eyes), while lens flare is a simulation of an effect only found in uncoated optics (cheap or old cameras).

-Sunstars are caused by small apeture sizes and result in a series of lines extending beyond a bright source (the Sun being the easiest of these to find in nature).
-The shape of the sunstar in Imprimis is most closely related to that of the eye's natural stringly response to a bright object; more regular pointed stars are typical of mechanical apetures (like a camera's).

-Lens flares are an effect caused by light bouncing around the inside of an optical instrument without proper coatings; the one created by Imprimis is that of a six-element device.
-Lens flares should not be present if the scene is viewed by an unaided human observer, as this effect doesn't occur without multiple elements.

 ## 3.6 Physics
 ---